OpenHUTB/carla_doc/docs/build_docker_unreal.md

 docker build --build-arg EPIC_USER=<GitHubUserName> --build-arg EPIC_PASS=<GitHubPassword> -t carla-prerequisites -f Prerequisites.Dockerfile .
 ```

-__2. Build the final CARLA image.__
+__2. Build the final Carla image.__

-The following command will use the image created in the previous step to build the final CARLA image based on the current master branch (latest release) of the CARLA repository:
+The following command will use the image created in the previous step to build the final Carla image based on the current master branch (latest release) of the CARLA repository:

 ```sh
 docker build -t carla -f Carla.Dockerfile .
 ```

-If you would like to build a specific branch or tag of the CARLA repository, run the following command:
+If you would like to build a specific branch or tag of the Carla repository, run the following command:

 ```sh
 docker build -t carla -f Carla.Dockerfile . --build-arg GIT_BRANCH=<branch_or_tag_name>